Did you know?

 Group 1487

-91 million litres of water (24 million gallons) to fill one lock (all done by gravity and takes about 7-10 minutes)
+91 million litres (24 million gallons) of water required to fill a single lock

 Group 1498